mattmills49/mattmills49.github.io/_posts/2026-04-06-gradient_boosted_splines.md

 model is still undershooting the peaks and misses something about the January 1st day (I should probably add a `Is_Holiday` feature).
 But we get smooth curves!
 From Gradient Boosting!
-It's amazing that this approach can be so accomplished so easily with code by leveraging open source tools like Jax and Scikit-Learn.
+It's amazing that this approach can be accomplished so easily with code by leveraging open source tools like Jax and Scikit-Learn.
 All you need is a loss function and a way to express individual predictions from a set of parameters and you can fit any model this way.